Yanpingok/AIY/external-crates/move/documentation/book/src/abilities/object.md

 ```
 module a::my_module {
     public struct A has key {
-        id: sui::object::UID,
+        id: aiy::object::UID,
     }
     public struct B has key, store {
-        id: sui::object::UID,
+        id: aiy::object::UID,
     }
 }
 ```

-`A` can only be transferred using the `sui::transfer::transfer` inside of `a::my_module`, while `B` can be transferred anywhere using `sui::transfer::public_transfer`.
-These rules are enforced by a custom type system (bytecode verifier) rule in Sui.
+`A` can only be transferred using the `aiy::transfer::transfer` inside of `a::my_module`, while `B` can be transferred anywhere using `aiy::transfer::public_transfer`.
+These rules are enforced by a custom type system (bytecode verifier) rule in Aiy.